zeyneddinoz/tubebend/README.md

-# ⚙️ Rotary Tube Bending Process Dataset
+# Rotary Tube Bending Process Dataset

-Authors: Zeyneddin Oz, Alireza Yazdani, Jonas Knoche, Bernd Engel, Kristof Van Laerhoven
+Authors: Zeyneddin Oz, Jonas Knoche, Alireza Yazdani, Bernd Engel, Kristof Van Laerhoven

 This repository contains a real-world dataset extracted from 318 tube bending processes, stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
 This dataset is designed for machine learning and signal analysis research.
 It includes: <br><be>